TikTok’s Search Ads are live, but advertisers aren’t ready to reallocate those Google dollars

 And that’s just part of the problem for TikTok.

 There’s also the question of control — or, rather, the lack of it.
 TikTok’s search ads have been a sore spot for advertisers ever since the platform began experimenting with them last year.
 In those early days, TikTok called all the shots, deciding which queries triggered which ads.
 The new setup gives marketers more choice… kind of.
-They can now select keywords from a predefined list.
-But guess who controls what’s on that list?
-Not the advertisers.
+They can select relevant keywords, or TikTok’s system can recommend keywords based on their input.

 That’s the sticking point.
 The initial tests left a lot to be desired, with performance and brand safety concerns tied to how TikTok’s algorithm determined which search terms warranted a paid impression.
 Some made sense, while others were completely off-base or even risky for brands.